 In addition, there is a pictorial slab in the center with more than 200 figures and a surface of 3200m².

-The haciendas in Pachuca date from the 18th and 19th centuries and were dedicated to the distillation of agave, cattle raising, or silver work.
+The haciendas in Pachuca date from the 18th and 19th centuries and were dedicated to agave, cattle raising, or silver work distillation.

 Some have remained as a historical reference of past times and are open to the public to live the experience of being transported back in time and get an idea of what life was like in past centuries.